 - As part of a dental implant or implant supported bridge

-- To change the color or appearance of a tooth
+- To change the color or look of a tooth

-Your dentist customizes a dental crown to make sure it matches the color and shape you need to complement your smile and restore the integrity of a natural tooth.
-A relatively simple process, the placement of a crown is completed in our Charlotte dental office over the span of a couple of visits.
+Your dentist customizes a dental crown to make sure it matches the color and shape you need.
+Dr. Moore will improve your smile and restore the integrity of a natural tooth with a permanent crown.
+A relatively simple process, the placement of a crown is complete in our Charlotte dental office over the span of a couple of visits.

-In many cases, dental insurance benefits will cover part or all of the total cost of a dental crown.
-Our office will work with you to determine your portion of the total cost of treatment.
+In many cases, dental insurance benefits will cover part, or all, of the total cost of a dental crown.
+Your dentist in Charlotte will work with you to find out your portion of the total cost of treatment.
 We also provide financing options to help your budget.

 How long do dental crowns last?

-A dental crown is designed to last for 10 years or more.
+A dental crown can last for 10 years or more.
 You can support a long term result with routine dental care and daily oral hygiene.
 We will monitor the condition of your dental crown and address any damage or other concerns promptly during routine oral health visits.